regexident/swift-evolution-modify-value/PROPOSAL.md

 Additional need for `Optional.modifyIfNotNil(…)` is given by the fact that `inout` is only applicable in argument position.
 This effectively prevents the copy-efficient unwrapping of a `Dictionary`'s `inout Value?`  to `inout Value` with existing conventional language constructs in Swift.

-Given that a key-value pair for a given key might not yet be present in a dictionary the closure passed to `Dictionary.modifyValue(forKey:_:)` retrieves an `inout Value?`.
-As shown above, unwrapping it with a normal `if var value = valueOrNil { … }` would cause a copy (unless `valueOrNil = nil` was to then be called immediately within the block, before mutating `value`), hence the use of `valueOrNil.modifyIfNotNil { value in … }`.

 ### Adding `.modifyValue(…)` to `Dictionary`

 We propose adding the following API to `Dictionary`: